Optical properties and energy propagation in a dielectric medium supporting magnetic current: Energy propagation

 Then, by using the previous expressions, we find, in natural units,

 where the subscript $(n.u.)$ means ``natural units".
 For the magnetic conductivity, it analogously holds

 }.

 In the presence of absorption terms, the group velocity is not a real quantity, no longer representing the energy propagation velocity.
-As illustration, we take the dispersion relations (\ref{isotropic-case-2}) and derive the group velocity, $v_{g} =~(\partial \omega / \partial k)$, associated with it, obtaining the expression
+As illustration, we take the dispersion relations (\ref{isotropic-case-positive-solutions}) and (\ref{isotropic-case-negative-solutions}), and derive the group velocity, $v_{g} =~(\partial \omega / \partial k)$, associated with them, obtaining the expressions

-which is complex, as it usually occurs in an absorbing and active media \cite{Gerasik}.
-In this case, in order to analyze the propagation of energy carried by the wave through the medium, we need to evaluate the energy velocity instead of the group velocity.
+which are complex, as it usually occurs in an absorbing and active media \cite{Gerasik}.
+In this case, to analyze the propagation of energy carried by the wave through the medium, we evaluate the energy velocity instead of the group velocity.
 Such velocity is obtained using \eqref{isotropic-case-positive-solutions} and \eqref{isotropic-case-negative-solutions} in \eqref{vE}, for the propagating modes described by $k_{\pm}$ and $\tilde{k}_{\pm}$, namely:

 with

 Clearly, the energy velocity (\ref{energy-velocity-isotropic-case-1}) is different from the group velocity (\ref{group-velocity-isotropic-case-1}), $V_{E}^{\pm} \neq v_{g}^{\pm}$.
 Such an energy velocity is plotted as a function of the frequency in Fig.~\ref{plot-energy-velocity-isotropic-case}, with the values of $\mu=1$, $\epsilon'=2$, $\sigma=0.8$ $s^{-1}$, and $\Sigma=0.5$ $s^{-1}$.
 For the high-frequency limit, $\omega \rightarrow \infty$, the energy velocity goes as $v_{E}= \pm \, 1/\sqrt{\mu\epsilon}$, with the plus sign holding for the propagating modes associated with $k_{\pm}$, and the minus sign being related to $\tilde{k}_{\pm}$.
 Notice that when there is no magnetic conductivity ($\Sigma=0)$, the group velocity (\ref{group-velocity-isotropic-case-1}) recovers the same result obtained in Ref.~\cite{Gerasik}.